rutujanerurkar27/rutuja.github.io/index.md

 # Rutuja Nerurkar
-I am a disciplined and passionate individual who is eager to hike my research knowledge, which will allow me to utilize the acquired skills to improve healthcare using computational biology.
+I am a disciplined and passionate individual who is eager to hike my research skills and utilize them to improve healthcare using ubiquitous computing.

 ### Research experience and projects
 I have been working in the industry as an AI developer for past 3+ years.
 My areas of working is maininly machine learning and deep learning.
 I am mainly into researching computaional biology solutions.